invisibleroads/georegistry/docs/index.rst

 GeoRegistry API
 ===============
+The GeoRegistry is a free web service for storing geospatial data.

 - The ``key`` argument is an API key assigned on registration and visible on your account page.
 If unspecified, only public features are visible.
 - Elements of the ``tags`` argument are separated by newlines.
 - Elements of the ``featureIDs`` argument are separated by newlines.
+- When reading or writing a geojson FeatureCollection in the latitude and longitude spatial reference, note that longitude is the **x** coordinate and latitude is the **y** coordinate.
 ::

     POST   /features (key=string, srid=integer, featureCollection=geojson, tags=strings, public=binary) --> featureIDs=integers